This fan favorite Red Enchilada Sauce is one of our most popular sauce recipes. You’ll never buy canned enchilada sauce again!

 Then, when I’m making enchiladas, I’ll spoon out 3 heaping tablespoons of the mixture which is equivalent to about one batch.
 Makes for easy cooking.

-The other thing I will do is quadruple the entire sauce recipe and then STORE the leftovers in a freezer-safe container in the freezer (which can last for up to 2 months).
+The other thing I will do is quadruple the entire sauce recipe and STORE it for later.
+Divide the sauce into 3-4 airtight freezer safe containers label and freeze for up to 2 months.
 It can also be stored in the fridge for up to 4 days.

-Then, when I’m ready to make enchiladas I typically take out the sauce the day before and let it thaw overnight in the fridge.
+Then, when I’m ready to make enchiladas I typically take out the sauce the day before and let it thaw overnight in the refrigerator.
 I think heat it up on the stove until it is smooth.
-If it’s too thick, you can add a little more chicken broth to thin it out.

 Red enchilada Sauce uses: